Krishak15/EazyFlutter-vscode-extension/README.md

 ### Wrap a Widget with `Consumer<T>` (Quick Fix)

-- Hover over a widget in your Dart file.
+- Select a widget in your Dart file.
 - Press **`Cmd + .`** (Mac) / **`Ctrl + .`** (Windows).
 - Select **"Wrap with Consumer<T>"**.
 - Enter the **Provider Type**, and the extension automatically wraps the widget.